OISF/suricata/doc/userguide/rules/intro.rst

 Bidirectional rules have some limitations :
-- They are only meant to work on transactions with first a request to the server, and then a response to the client, and not the other way around.
+- They are only meant to work on transactions with first a request to the server, and then a response to the client, and not the other way around (not tested).
-- They cann have ``fast_pattern`` or ``prefilter`` on a keyword which is on the direction to client only if they do not have any have streaming buffers for detection on the other side.
+- They cannot have ``fast_pattern`` or ``prefilter`` on a keyword which is on the direction to client only if they do have any streaming buffers for detection on the other side.
 - They will refuse to load if a single directional rule is enough.

 Rule options